mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _initialData:

-- ``initialData``: Optional array of one or more `collectionData`_ objects.
+- ``initialData``: Optional array of one or more `initialCollectionData`_ objects.
 Data that will exist in collections before each test case is executed.

-  Before each test and for each `collectionData`_, the test runner MUST drop the collection and insert the specified documents (if any) using a "majority" write concern.
-If no documents are specified, the test runner MUST create the collection with a "majority" write concern.

 .. _tests: